mungowz/LogicalBattleShip/README.md

 # Logical-Battleship
-The purpose of the project is to create a knowledge agent capable of playing naval battle and coding its knowledge base using prepositional logic.
+The purpose of the project is to create a knowledge agent capable of playing battleship and coding its knowledge base and rules using prepositional logic.